bbennett905/GLRenderer/README.md

 * Create more primitives (possibly generating vertices & indices)

-* Add cubemap/skybox support

 * Load materials/scenes from file

-* More shaders and shader naming changes

 * See in-file TODOs for others...